leikareipa/lintulista/README.md

 # Lintulista
-Lintulista is a Finnish language web app for hobbyist birdwatchers to keep track of their sightings.
+Lintulista is a Finnish-language web app for hobbyist birdwatchers to keep track of their sightings.

 With an easy-to-use interface and emphasis on visual presentation, Lintulista offers an interesting and accessible way to record your sightings - a good alternative to plain Excel tables.